Kevin-Williams-98/Kevin-Williams-98.io/README.md

 -Able to create courses as an instructor

+-Able to view list of courses from admin portal under classes

 Choice of front end: EJS, javascript, css, html

 Choice of back-end: Node, Express